 1.4: Look To Nature to Learn How Reality Works

 Most people, says the author, judge bad and good based on how it affects them.
-But nature optimized for the whole, not for the single (similar to what Nassim Taleb says in Antifragile).
+But nature optimized for the whole, not for the individual (similar to what Nassim Taleb says in Antifragile).

 Other big insights in this principle:

-- Don’t get hang up on how things should be because you miss on how they really are
+- Don’t get hung up on how things should be because you miss on how they really are

 - For something to be good, it must obey laws of reality and contribute to evolution as a whole